.L-CYSTEINE & N-ACETYL-L-CYSTEINE (NAC)

 There are reasons to believe L-cysteine is a better and safer choice than NAC.
 First of all, NAC has been tested and approved for a very short-term use, and therefore it is impossible to guarantee its long-term use safety, as there is not enough data about it available to consider taking it on a long-term, everyday basis.
 On the other hand, L-cysteine has been examined far more extensively, and there is a lot of research data on L-cysteine available.

-According to Durk Pearson and Sandy Shaw, independent experts in anti-aging research and brain biochemistry, another very important reason L-cysteine should be regarded as superior to NAC is that “NAC can indiscriminately acetylate many compounds in our body, which is not desirable.”
+According to Durk Pearson and Sandy Shaw, independent experts in anti-ageing research and brain biochemistry, another very important reason L-cysteine should be regarded as superior to NAC is that “NAC can indiscriminately acetylate many compounds in our body, which is not desirable.”

 Finally, the same above mentioned authors suggest that unlike NAC, L-cysteine is considered as a natural compound and therefore unlike NAC it is found in food.
 On the other hand, since NAC is an acetylated (in the lab) compound, which doesn’t exist in nature, or only in almost undetectable traces, it is considered as xenobiotic (not naturally found in the body).
 NAC is an occurring in our body amino acid only as a metabolite, derived from L-cysteine.
 Therefore, unlike L-cysteine which is found in most high-protein foods, NAC itself is not present in foods.
 That is also the reason why many people who know about this fact prefer to take L-cysteine instead of NAC.